-- a.
+- 1. Transfer courses must have been taken within the last five years from the date of program entry. - 2.
+Transfer courses submitted for required courses must correspond to the catalog description of the Southwestern College course for which they are substituted. - 3.
+Undergraduate courses may be transferred for credit but only for licensure requirements-they will not count as graduate credits for the degree but may still be used to meet Kansas Department of Education licensure requirements. - 4.
+Applying transfer courses for elective classes: - a.
 No more than three semester hours or equivalent can be transferred from courses that do not directly correspond to catalog descriptions for the special education/curriculum and instruction Southwestern College elective courses. - b.
-Special education transfer courses must be in the field of education or psychology and be directly related to the licensure standards for adaptive special education teachers. - For courses already taken, follow the procedures associated with the course substitution form.
-This should be submitted to the appropriate academic administrator. - d.
-For courses not yet taken, the learner needs to obtain prior approval by submitting any available descriptive information on the class to the appropriate academic administrator.
+Special education transfer courses must be in the field of education or psychology and be directly related to the licensure standards for adaptive special education teachers. - c.
+For courses already taken, follow the procedures associated with the course substitution form.
+This should be submitted to the program coordinator. - d.
+For courses not yet taken, the student needs to obtain prior approval by submitting any available descriptive information on the class to the program coordinator.
 Prior approval is required to ensure acceptance of transfer courses to fulfill program requirements.
 A course substitution form as well as the official transcript is required once the course is completed to include it in the program of study. - e.
 Graduate credit for education workshops may be available if prior arrangements are made to include the workshop in an independent study under EDUC 555x (A, B, C, etc.) Topics in Education.
 Additional readings, activities or assignments may be required to assure that the independent study meets standards for a graduate level course.